 Metrics were identified and implemented to track performance for each business unit and stakeholders received regular updates to ensure their ongoing support.

-“I mentored and guided the Managing Director for 12 months while properties were sold – or developed, let and sold – to enable the residual debt to be refinanced.
-And I’m happy to say that all the Group’s business units were operating at, or above, breakeven after this 12 month period,” says Andrew.
+We mentored and guided the Managing Director for 12 months while properties were sold – or developed, let and sold – to enable the residual debt to be refinanced.
+And I’m happy to say that all the Group’s business units were profitable during this period.

 The key results of the turnaround were: